Nick689/CustomPOS/Usage.md

 # USAGE AND ADVISES (In construction)
-**Testing** For testing you can use TestingDatas.sql to populate database
+**For testing CustomPOS:** You can use Testing-data.sql to populate database

 **Sale scenario (custompos.stk)**
 - senario -1 - Price will never be modified automaticaly.
 Usefull for Miscelaneous item and other freely fixed item.
 (IMPORTANT:Set base price to 1.00)